rajatjain20/Nagarro-KubernetesAssignmentBasics/ReadMe.md

     Normal   Pulled     39s (x8 over 15m)    kubelet            Container image "rajatjain20/k8sassignmentbasics:v1" already present on machine
     Warning  Unhealthy  7s (x38 over 15m)    kubelet            Readiness probe failed: HTTP probe failed with statuscode: 500 👈</pre>

+    If we check the Messages against `Unhealthy` warnings, the first time pod was Unhealthy due to Liveness probe failed and the next Unhealthy was due to Readiness probe failed.

+    Also, if we check the Message for the reason of `Killing` the pod, it says `Container kubernetes-assignment-bonus failed liveness probe, will be restarted`.

 - Check logs on the pod:
     <pre> > kubectl logs pod/k8s-basics-assignment-bonus-7f96c49df4-nppmz